razoumov/publish/02-task-parallelism.md

   x = 2;
   writeln('New task finished');
 }
 writeln('this is the main task after launching new task ...
-I will wait until it is done');
+I will wait until x is full');
 x;   // not doing anything with a variable, not printing, just calling it writeln('and now it is done');
 ~~~